Why $40K–$70K Operators Should Fix Delivery Before Marketing: Scaling Broken Delivery Costs $25K–$50K

 What takes longer than promised?

-By client 10, you’ve iterated twice.
-Your delivery process for client 10 should be significantly better than the delivery for client 1.
-If it’s not, you’re not learning from feedback.
+By client 10, you’ve iterated twice, so your delivery process for client 10 should be significantly better than it was for client 1.
+If it isn’t, you’re not actually learning from feedback.

 This second batch of 10 is your test.
 If improvements worked, client satisfaction should increase.
 If you’re still seeing the same problems, your fixes didn’t work.